artwang31/Time-Series-Forecasting-and-Analysis/README.md

 - Analyzing other vendors and their revenue trends
 - Identifying the item_id to assess which, how many, and/or whether all items were missing for these months.
-It could be assumed that the outlier that occurred in November 2015 could be an inventory issue, unreported data mistake, or a data-flow issue from the Tech Data servers.
+It could be assumed that the outlier that occurred in November 2015 could be an inventory issue, unreported data mistake, or a data-flow issue from the servers.
 - Refining my parameters in SARIMA to account for outliers and differences in lag and timing windows.
 - Performing more statistical tests to perfect my model so my predictions are more accurate.
 - Consulting with fellow data scientists about my methodology, approach, and forecasting.